Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 ## Extend Import channels order in OMS workflow

-You need to transfer all sales-related POS postings to the *Order Management* module.
-If an order has been completed, a cash invoice business document (RB) is created in the *Omni-Channel* module and must be posted in the *Order Management* module.
-In addition, the payment must be posted in Accounting.
+Use your order workflow to transfer all sales-related POS postings to the *Order Management* and the *Accounting* module.

+> [Info] If an offer has been sold in your store, a cash invoice business document (RB) is created in the *Omni-Channel* module.
+The order workflow is used to post this business document in the *Order Management* module, where further processing such as postings in the *Warehousing* is initiated.
+Additionally, the order workflow is used to post the payment in the *Accounting* module.
+For detailed information, see the figure [POS interactions with other modules](../Overview/03_Processes.md#pos-interactions-with-other-modules).

-To do this, you can include the relevant processing for sales-related POS postings into your existing order workflow.
+The following procedures describe step-for-step how to enhance the order workflow that is how you can include the relevant processing for sales-related POS postings into your existing order workflow.

 > [Info] The *Import channels order in OMS and create delivery note* workflow is available as example workflow in the standard.
 But because transitions of the *POS* module are not available in the standard, the processing is not part of this standard workflow.

-The following procedures describe step-for-step how to enhance the order workflow.

 ### Split order confirmation and cash invoice processing